wagtail/wagtail/docs/building_your_site/frontenddevelopers.rst

 Images (tag)
 ~~~~~~~~~~~~

+.. versionchanged:: 0.4
+    The 'image_tags' tags library was renamed to 'wagtailimages_tags'

 The ``image`` tag inserts an XHTML-compatible ``img`` element into the page, setting its ``src``, ``width``, ``height`` and ``alt``.
 See also :ref:`image_tag_alt`.

 The syntax for the tag is thus::